 The Academy is dedicated to assisting coastal states with continuous and sustainable improvement of their AtoN services, including VTS.
 While its education and training activities are intended for all coastal states, capacity-building activities are aimed at those states which require assistance in fulfilling their international obligations related to Marine Aids to Navigation.

 The research and development activities of the Academy are aimed at identifying topical knowledge gaps within the IALA domain, and encouraging research in these areas worldwide.
-The Academy maintains an overview of its activities in a Master Plan and an associated Action Plan, which can be found on the Academy website – www.academy.iala aism.org.
+The Academy maintains an overview of its activities in a Master Plan which can be found on the Academy website – www.academy.iala aism.org.

 IALA Model Courses and the IALA Accreditation Scheme